jordan-git/landmark-app/README.md

 #### `npm run install`

-This command will install the required libraries (Twig)
+This command will install the required libraries (Twig and Google Vision)

 #### `npm run start`

-This command will host the server at `localhost:8000`
+This command will host the server at `http://localhost:8000`

 #### `src`